What your feet can tell you about your health

 “Although often overlooked, your feet can provide an excellent warning of potential health concerns,” said Dr. Peter Chioros

-, a board-certified podiatrist with Swedish Medical Group.
+, a board-certified podiatrist with Endeavor Health Medical Group.
 “Sudden changes or chronic symptoms such as pain or inflammation can signal illnesses and other potentially harmful conditions.”

 Let’s take a look at…

 1. Big toe swollen at the base

 If your big toe is painful and swollen at its base, it could be a type of arthritis called gout, and it may be due to your diet.
 An excess of fish, red meat and alcohol can all contribute to the development of this condition.

 Warrant a doctor visit.
 It could be a symptom of reduced blood flow to the small arteries in the toenails, signaling lung cancer, heart disease or an intestinal illness.
 Early testing for these serious conditions can lead to a higher treatment success rate.

 1. Cold feet that won’t quit

 Unwarranted and frequent cold feet may be signaling a problem with your thyroid.
 When thyroid conditions affect your metabolism, they may also affect how well you’re able to get warm and stay warm.